Using HPC Environments¶

 On a HPC system, your job submission script would look something like:

-#!/bin/bash #SBATCH -J myjob # Job name #SBATCH -o output.%j # Name of stdout output file (%j expands to jobId) #SBATCH -p normal # Queue name #SBATCH -N 1 # Total number of nodes requested (68 cores/node) #SBATCH -n 1 # Total number of mpi tasks requested #SBATCH -t 02:00:00 # Run time (hh:mm:ss) - 4 hours module load tacc-singularity singularity exec docker://python:latest /usr/local/bin/python
+#!/bin/bash #SBATCH -J myjob # Job name #SBATCH -o output.%j # Name of stdout output file (%j expands to jobId) #SBATCH -p rtx # Queue name #SBATCH -N 1 # Total number of nodes requested (56 cores/node) #SBATCH -n 1 # Total number of mpi tasks requested #SBATCH -t 02:00:00 # Run time (hh:mm:ss) - 4 hours #SBATCH --reservation TACCster # a reservation only active during the training module load tacc-singularity singularity exec docker://python:latest /usr/local/bin/python --version

 This example is for the Slurm scheduler, a popular one used by all TACC systems.
 Each of the #SBATCH lines looks like a comment to the bash kernel, but the scheduler reads all those lines to know what resources to reserve for you.

 Every HPC cluster is a little different, but they almost universally have a “User’s Guide” that serves both as a quick reference for helpful commands and contains guidelines for how to be a “good citizen” while using the system.
-For TACC’s Stampede2 system, the user guide is at: https://portal.tacc.utexas.edu/user-guides/stampede2
+For TACC’s Frontera system, the user guide is at: https://frontera-portal.tacc.utexas.edu/user-guide/

 How do HPC systems fit into the development workflow?¶